-Ayesha is a Spritualpreneur Rebel, Biz Mentor, Course Creator, Tea Lover, Amazon Bestselling Author, Avid Learner.
+Ayesha is a Spritualpreneur Rebel, Biz Mentor, Course Creator, Amazon Bestselling Author, Avid Learner.
 And lover of Card Decks!

 Thank you for being curious about my story.
 We all have a purpose and I long ago realised that mine was to inspire others to believe in themselves, to dare to dream, and to take inspired action.

-I am passionate about supporting women to have success in business and create their truest desires.
-I love to see women creating a business that is profitable, has an impact, and fulfills them.
+I love to see women creating a business impact and fulfillment.
 I am all about creating a business around your lifestyle and your truest desires.

 I am also an avid learner and I have harnessed this love of learning, personal development and spirituality in my work and personal life.

 Aside from my love of all things business, personal growth, and inspiration, I am author and speaker.
 And of course, a card deck creator!

 As a committed life-long learner, I am always studying something.
 I am more focused on learning that certifications.
 I am particularly interested in personal development and growth as well as spirituality.

 My Qualifications and Training include:

 - William Whitecloud's Curriculum: Create Your Destiny, Alchemy for Success, Creative Warrior

 - Moonolger (currently doing the Moonology Certification)